 Clinical testing is expensive and can take many years to complete, and its outcome is inherently uncertain.
 Failure can occur at any time during the clinical study process.
-The results of preclinical studies of our product candidates may not be predictive of the results of early-stage or later-stage clinical studies, and results of early clinical studies of our product candidates may not be predictive of the results of later-stage clinical studies.
-The results of clinical studies in one set of patients or disease indications may not be predictive of those obtained in another.
+The results of preclinical studies of our product candidates may not be predictive of the results of later-stage clinical studies, and results of early clinical studies in one set of patients or disease indications may not be predictive of those obtained in another.
 In some instances, there can be significant variability in safety or efficacy results between different clinical studies of the same product candidate due to numerous factors, including changes in study procedures set forth in protocols, differences in the size and type of the patient populations, changes in and adherence to the dosing regimen, and other clinical study protocols and the rate of dropout among clinical study participants.
 Open-label extension studies may also extend the timing and cost of a clinical study substantially.
-Product candidates in later stages of clinical studies may fail to show the desired safety and efficacy profile despite having progressed through preclinical studies and initial clinical studies.
+Product candidates in later stages of clinical studies.
 Many companies in the biopharmaceutical industry have suffered significant setbacks in advanced clinical studies due to lack of efficacy or unacceptable safety issues, notwithstanding promising results in earlier studies.
-This is particularly true in neurodegenerative diseases, where failure rates historically have been higher than in many other disease areas.
+This is particularly true in neurodegenerative diseases, including Alzheimer's disease, where failure rates historically have been higher than in many other disease areas.
 Most product candidates that begin clinical studies are never approved by regulatory authorities for commercialization.